jamperezmondragon/PES-Final-IOI-2024/README.md

 - Static ranking of the first exact mirror of our TST: https://ranking.olimpiadadeinformatica.org.mx/RankingPESFinal2024/

 - Static ranking of the curated round: https://ranking.olimpiadadeinformatica.org.mx/MexicoTSTCuratedStaticRanking/

+You can also find an editorial for the problems in the Curated Round [here](https://hackmd.io/iRI1n40ySVKQ8foCfpgErg), written by Singapore's Coaches.